-Aside from life insurance, Royal London also offers two funeral plans that spread out the cost of a funeral with affordable payments.
+As well as life insurance, Royal London also offers two funeral plans that spread out the cost of a funeral with affordable payments.

 The Traditional Plan.
 This plan is for anyone wishing for a more conventional funeral and funeral service organised with the help of a funeral director.

 The Alternative Cremation Plan.
 This is for anyone wishing a no-fuss alternative such as a direct cremation without a funeral service.

 Royal London’s life insurance policies are for protection only and have no cash value unless a claim is made.
 As with all insurance, there are exclusions.
 These include the following:

 Death as a result of your own intentional actions

 Any illnesses that fail to meet Royal London’s definitions

 Two consecutively missed monthly payments